UniversalDependencies/UD_English-GENTLE/README.md

 # Additional annotations in MISC

-The MISC column contains **entity, coreference, information status, Wikification and discourse** annotations from the full GUM corpus, encoded using the annotations `Entity`, `SplitAnte`, `Bridge` and `Discourse`.
+The MISC column contains **entity, coreference, information status, Wikification and discourse** annotations from the full GENTLE corpus, encoded using the annotations `Entity`, `SplitAnte`, `Bridge` and `Discourse`.

 ## Entity